 Degree Plan for Middle Eastern Studies

 Below are the degree requirements based on the most recent issue of the Undergraduate Catalog, 2012-2014.
 Students should speak with the undergraduate adviser to determine catalog eligibility.
+All degrees must be completed in residence.

 Foreign Language Requirement